The Onomichi Temple Walk

 Savour the Views

-We climbed higher up towards the mountaintop and stopped to take a drink from our water bottles every so often, and took in the view over the city and the Seto inland sea in the distance.
+We climbed higher up towards the mountaintop and stopped to take a drink from our water bottles every so often, and savour the view over Onomichi and the Seto inland sea in the distance.

 The Cat Walk

 Jerome seemed to like stroking the many cats along the path, lazing in the shades of trees and houses.
-Some people also call it the cat walk because of all the cats that can be seen along the path.
+Some people also call the temple walk, the “cat walk” because of all the cats that can be seen along the path.

 Stop at a Shrine

-At one of our many stops to rest we were in awe of a woman pulling a rope with big wooden beads making a clicking sound instead of the traditional bell to bring the deity at one of the temples.
+At one of our many stops to rest along the temple walk we were in awe of a woman pulling a rope with big wooden beads making a clicking sound instead of the traditional bell to bring the deity at one of the temples.
 Having been to many shrines and temples this seemed to be quite a rare feature.

 Shortly afterwards we reached Senko-ji temple, a bright red structure built among huge rocks that overlooks Onomichi.
 Senko-ji temple dates back to 806 and according to legend the stone ball on top of the 15 metres high rock Tama no Iwa used to glow at night illuminating the surrounding area.